The Real Impact of SAP S/4HANA Migration Costs in 2026 on SAP Conversion Credits and Their Real Impact

 SAP analyses your current ECC license portfolio.
 This forms the foundation towards calculating SAP Conversion Credits.

-SAP charts the utilisation of the licenses within the modules and users.
+SAP charts the utilization of the licenses within the modules and users.
 Efficiency in the use of credit decreases credit efficiency.

-All licenses are not equal in the SAP S/4HANA migration incentives programmes.
+Not all licenses are equal in the SAP S/4HANA migration incentive programs.

 The timing of migration is a critical factor.
 Delays may decrease the credit advantage and raise the cost of SAP digital transformation delay.